adobe/helix-pipeline/CONTRIBUTING.md

 $ npm run commit
 ```

+### Breaking Changes

+`npm run commit` will ask you if a change is a breaking change.
+This is a non-exhaustive list of what we consider breaking changes for `helix-pipeline`

+* any change that will remove or rename HTML attributes in the generated HTML output
+* any change that will remove or rename HTML tags in the generated HTML output
+* any change that will remove or rename configuration settings in `secrets`
+* any change that will remove or rename properties exported through `index.js module.exports`

 # How Contributions get Reviewed

 One of the maintainers will look at the pull request within one week.
 Feedback on the pull request will be given in writing, in GitHub.